 Fasting before a test means that you are not supposed to eat or even drink water for about 8-12 hours before your blood test.
 You are also not allowed to smoke or chew gum.

 Why do they ask you to fast?
 Which are the blood tests require fasting?
-What happens if I don’t fast? – These are some questions clinicians always come across.
+What happens if I don’t fast? and can we take any medications before fasting blood test?– These are some questions clinicians always come across.
 This article will feed your curiosity regarding fasting for blood tests and will give you an insight into which blood tests require fasting and for how long.

 Why Do Some Blood Tests Require Fasting?